umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Attaching-Workflows/index.md

 ##Overview of the default workflow types
 There are a couple of default workflow types that can be used to extend the functionality of your form, here is an overview:
-###Perform filtering
-Delete a record if it contains certain values
+###Change Record State
+Changes the state of the record being processed when it matches a word.
-###Post as Xml
+###Post as XML
 Posts the form as xml to a url
-###Post form to url
-Posts the form to a url, either as POST or GET
-###Save as file
+###Save as an XML file
-Saves the result of the form as a file
+Saves the result of the form as an XML file by using XSLT

-###Save as Umbraco document
+###Save as Umbraco Content Node
-Saves the form values as an Umbraco document node with a specific type
+Saves the form values as an Umbraco content node using a specific document type
 ###Send email
 Send the result of the form to an email address
+###Send form to URL
+Sends the form to a url, either as a HTTP POST or GET
 ###Send xslt transformed email
 Send the result of the form to an email address (full control over the email contents by supplying an xslt file)
+###Slack
+Posts the form data to a specific channel on Slack